rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ## Model

 The drone is assumed to have rigid-body physics.
 It is submitted to the gravity and its own inertia.
 A rigid body is a solid body in which deformation is zero or so small it can be neglected.
 The distance between any two given points on a rigid body remains constant in time regardless of external forces exerted on it.
-This enable to summarise the forces from the rotor as a thrust oriented in the direction normal to the plane formed by the 4 rotosrs, and an angular velocity.
+This enable to summarize the forces from the rotor as a thrust oriented in the direction normal to the plane formed by the 4 rotors, and an angular velocity.

 Those variables are sufficient to describe the evolution of our drone with rigid-body physics: